What is chemotherapy?

 Neo- adjuvant chemotherapy

-In certain cases such as inflammatory cancer, locally- advanced cancer and some highly proliferative types of cancer, chemotherapy can be administered before surgery to shrink the tumour in the breast and lymph nodes and make it operable.
+In certain cases such as inflammatory cancer, locally- advanced cancer and some highly proliferative types of cancer, chemotherapy can be administered before surgery to shrink the tumour in the breast and lymph nodes.
 It might also be given to downsize a large tumour to make breast conserving surgery an option rather than mastectomy.
 So far, clinical trials have not shown that giving neo-adjuvant chemotherapy increases or decreases overall survival as compared to adjuvant treatment however it may provide an early indication of response to treatment and present an opportunity for researching promising new treatments.

 Neo-adjuvant chemotherapy also provides an opportunity to proceed with chemotherapy while awaiting more information, such as genetic test results, which might impact on surgery decisions.